- AAMA Analysis Columns

 ensuring that test results are consistent, agreeing from test to test (repeatability) and from lab to lab (reproducibility).
 Only in this way can a reliable comparison be made among products in terms of whether they meet the requirements of the North American Fenestration Standard (NAFS).
 This is particularly important for manufacturers of residential fenestration products, who depend heavily on certification to NAFS to differentiate their products."

 Drip, Drip, Drip...
-Standards Help Avoid Condensation Aggravation, February
+Standards Help Avoid Condensation Aggravation, February (by Rich Rinka)

 "While condensation on windows was once considered to be little more than an unavoidable nuisance, nowadays it is taken much more seriously.
 The collection of moisture can stain or damage interior surfaces and degrade the indoor environment.
 In primarily residential venues, this can result in mold growth and lead to costly remediation and even lawsuits over alleged toxic reactions."